yuzhou2/swagger-doclet/README.md

 ## Versions

-The latest production version is 1.0.4.1
+The latest production version is 1.0.4.2

+1.0.4.2 is a patch release of the 1.0.4 version to fix two additional bugs in the 1.0.4 release:

++ Classes referenced by a Collection but that do not occur as parameters are not included in the model (Issue 58)
++ @Size on method parameter causes the model parsing to fail (Issue 57)

 1.0.4.1 is a patch release of the 1.0.4 version to fix a bug with @Size validation annotation on non numeric fields (Issue 53)